 The village of Skaneateles, where the downtown runs right up against the Skaneateles Lake, is the bucolic remedy you’ve been waiting for to get rid of everyday stress.
 The lake water is so pure that more than 220,000 households in and around Syracuse use it unfiltered!
 Stay in one of the beautiful, rustic (and pet-friendly) rooms at Finger Lakes Lodging by Mirbeau.
 Another option is Skaneateles Suites where you can book the family a private bungalow or opt for their classic hotel rooms (or the Main House, which sleeps up to eight people).
 The Skaneateles Lake is breathtaking, and you’ll understand instantly upon seeing it why so many people call its bright blue waters the prettiest of the Finger Lakes.

-Visit the public beach for swimming and snorkeling, or take a sightseeing cruise with Mid-Lake Navigation (they offer Dinosaur Bar-B-Que dinner cruises as well!).
+Visit the public beach for swimming and snorkeling, or take a sightseeing cruise with Mid-Lake Navigation.
 Explore nature with a nice hike on the Charlie Major Nature Trail where you’ll pass remnants of its days as a railroad in the 19th century.
 Breathe in the scent of lavender at Lockwood Lavender Farm, where you can actually pick your own, and try apple cider at Beak n’ Skiff, the #1 apple orchard in the country!
 Be sure you make it to the famous Doug’s Fish Fry for the freshest, crispiest fried fish sandwich served on a soft hamburger bun.
 Grab breakfast and delicious scones, cinnamon buns, whoopie pies, pop tarts, and more, all baked daily from Skaneateles Bakery.

 Alexandria Bay (Thousand Islands-Seaway)